Thanks for sharing your account, Donna, and congratulations on finally breaking the addiction to nicotine.

 The first time I tried to quit smoking, I was 14 years old.

 I did actually manage to give up smoking for about a month.
 Then our family moved and I was surrounded by people in my age group who all smoked and it was still the "cool" thing to do.
 A few puffs with them and I was back to smoking on a regular basis.

 My next attempt at "trying" to quit smoking came when I was 16.

 I can't remember exactly why I decided to quit that time because I lived with my father and my step-mother and they both smoked.
 Maybe it was because my father had developed heart problems (he was having heart attack after heart attack) and his doctor told him that the cause was partially due to his smoking.
 He was advised to quit smoking, which he tried to do, but was unsuccessful in the attempt.
 I didn't really tie his heart problems and his smoking together then, but I did try to quit.
 That lasted for about two weeks.

-After that time, I started sneaking cigarettes and smoking in my room, but not in front of my parents.
-After about another week, I told my parents that I had started smoking again.
-I got the usual repercussions.
-They didn't want me to smoke but since they were both still smoking, neither of them had a strong leg to stand on as to why I shouldn't.
+At the end of that quit attempt, I started sneaking cigarettes and smoking in my room, but not in front of my parents.
+A week later, I told my parents that I had started smoking again.
+I got the usual admonishments.
+They didn't want me to smoke, but since they were both still smoking, neither of them had a strong leg to stand on as to why I shouldn't.